 The El Chepe train line is one of the best ways to get around and explore the vast landscape of Copper Canyon.
 This puts it among the most popular attractions in the area.

 The journey aboard this train will take you through some of the most stunning scenery in Mexico, including bridges, tunnels, and gorges.
 And as you sit back and enjoy the views, you’ll be able to learn about the history and culture of the region from your knowledgeable guide.

 The railway line has been operational for over half a century.
-The carriages of the Chepe Express have undergone recent remodeling and adjustments to provide tourists and travelers the ultimate comfort.
+The carriages of the Chepe Express have undergone recent remodeling and adjustments to provide tourists and travelers with the ultimate comfort.

-However, one crucial thing to note is the journey from Los Mochis through Chihuahua takes a whopping 14 hours.
+However, one crucial thing to note is that the journey from Los Mochis through Chihuahua takes 14 hours.
 And for this reason, it’s good to book a ticket that allows you to make stops in some of the connecting towns.
 This way, the journey won’t be too tiring for you.

 4. Barrancas del Cobre Adventure Park